-Emely, a second grade girl in a pink sweatshirt, with wisps of brown hair framing her face, sits at her desk, her body poised in concentration over a small personal whiteboard.
-She looks at the classroom board, her eyes moving slowly over the words of a problem that her teacher projected there as the students came in from recess and sat down for their math lesson:
+Emely, a second-grader in a pink sweatshirt, with wisps of brown hair framing her face, sits at her desk, her body poised in concentration over a small personal whiteboard.
+She looks at the classroom board, her eyes moving slowly over the words of a problem that her teacher projected there as the students came in from recess and sat down for their math lesson: “Mateo spent 14 minutes reading this morning.
+After lunch, he read for 28 minutes, took a 5-minute break, and then read for 16 more minutes.
+How many minutes did he read all together?”

 Emely glances absentmindedly at the busy classmates at her table before returning to her own work.
 On her board, she has written “10+20=30” and “4+8=12.”
 She begins a third number sentence, carefully printing the number 20.
 Dissatisfied, however, she erases it.
 Then, bringing her face very close to the whiteboard, so close that she has to brush aside a strand of hair in order to write, she tries again: “30+12=42.”
 She pushes the hair behind her ear as she reviews her work, and then, with a sudden rush of confidence, starts the next step of the problem with fresh momentum: “42+10=52.”